When to See an Emergency Dentist

-At Curtis J. Perry DDS, we have lots of experience dealing with dental emergencies.
+At Oakland Smile Dentistry, we have lots of experience dealing with dental emergencies.
 There will be little to no wait times, and our staff will help you figure out the best course of treatment for whatever brought you to the clinic.
 Getting emergency dental care has never been easier.

 Here's how to set up an emergency appointment…

 Request an appointment here: https://www.oaklandsmiles.com or call Oakland Smile Dentistry at (510) 256-5117 for an appointment in our Oakland office.

 Check out what others are saying about our services on Yelp: Read our Yelp reviews.

 When it comes to tooth pain, an emergency dentist is an expert in reducing discomfort.
 While you should always see a dentist following a dental emergency, you will want to reduce as much pain as possible.It might take some time to find an emergency dentist and drive to their office, so your goal should be…